Rich-Harris/butternut/README.md

 ## Why?

 Butternut is significantly faster than other JavaScript minifiers, and works with the latest version of JavaScript (ES2015, aka ES6, and beyond).
-It's typically around 4x faster than UglifyJS and 10-15x faster than Babili.
+It's typically around 4x faster than [UglifyJS](https://github.com/mishoo/UglifyJS2) and 10-15x faster than [Babili](https://github.com/babel/babili).

-The compression is better than Babili and Closure Compiler (in standard compilation mode — you can get better results with Closure in advanced mode, but only by writing your code in a very particular way).
+The compression is better than Babili and [closure-compiler-js](https://github.com/google/closure-compiler-js) (in standard compilation mode — you can get better results with Closure in advanced mode, but only by writing your code in a very particular way).
 It's *almost* as good as Uglify in its current version.

 You can test out the different tools with `npm run bench`.